Kaveh Madani

-Life and education
+Early life and education

-Kaveh Madani was born in 1981 in Tehran from the Larijan region of Amol, Iran to the parents working in the water sector.
-He did primary education in Tehran and received his BSc in Civil Engineering from the University of Tabriz.
-He has a MSc in Water Resources from Lund University in Sweden and a PhD in Civil and Environmental Engineering from the University of California, Davis.
-He did his post-doctoral studies in Environmental Policy and Economics at the Water Science and Policy Center and the Department of Environmental Sciences of the University of California, Riverside.
+Kaveh Madani was born in 1981 in Tehran, Iran, to parents working in the water sector.

+He went to school in Tehran, and received his BSc in Civil Engineering from the University of Tabriz in Tabriz, northwestern Iran, in 2003.
+He travelled abroad for further study, earning has an MSc in Water Resources from Lund University in Lund, Sweden; and a PhD in civil and environmental engineering from the University of California, Davis in California, US.

-He is an Iranian citizen and has frequently denied the claims by the Iranian hardliners about having additional citizenships.
+He undertook post-doctoral studies in Environmental Policy and Economics at the Water Science and Policy Center and the Department of Environmental Sciences of the University of California, Riverside.